Digital-Thor/Adding-Sortable-to-Meteor-File-Collection/README.md

 ## What works
 I am able to drag one row to a new position.
-Unfortunately, I then get the following client console error.
+Unfortunately, I then encountered the following problems.

 ## Problems
-### Error
+### 1. Error in Client Console
 Error: Uncaught TypeError: Cannot read property 'findOne' of undefined

 Source: [Reactivize.js:95](https://github.com/RubaXa/Sortable/blob/master/meteor/reactivize.js#L95)